Vickers, da Costa: History

+Leadership

 Ralph Cecil Vickers, born on 14 November 1913, the son of Horace Vickers, was on the staff of Vickers da Costa from 1935–39 and again from 1944 to 1981.
 He was Senior Partner, 1961-1972, and then Chairman until 1981.
 He led the firm during its period of prominence, growing it to having over 700 employees, with offices in London, Tokyo, Hong Kong, New York, Los Angeles, Luxembourg, Monte Carlo, and the Bahamas.
 It was said that 'the sun never set on Vickers, da Costa'.
 The firm was also a member of the New York Stock Exchange and the Tokyo Stock Exchange.

 John Clay was the deputy chairman during the latter part of Ralph Vickers's term.
 He would later leave to found the New York-based asset manager, Clay Finlay.
 Sir Kenneth Berrill, the former head of the Think Tank, succeeded him as chairman in 1981.

 For most of the post-war period its offices were at Regis House on King William Street.
 When the firm proposed this move in 1955, it needed the approval of the Stock Exchange to be "so far away" from the Exchange floor.